baldugus/StoreTweaks/README.md

 # StoreTweaks

 ### A mod that tweaks the store.
-You can change the store item price and disable/enable store items.
+You can change prices and disable/enable items.

 *Commissioned by* [**@seeya**](https://thunderstore.io/c/lethal-company/p/seechela/), *owner of the greatest modpack of all time. [**MoreBrutalLethalCompanyPlus**](https://thunderstore.io/c/lethal-company/p/seechela/MoreBrutalLethalCompanyPlus/)*

 ## Features

 - Change the price of items in the store. **Works with modded store items too!**
-  - The game needs to be launched and started once to generate the config files.
 - Enable/disable store items.

+Note: The game needs to be launched and started once to generate the config files.

 ## Roadmap